mattmaniak/fiflo/README.md

 ## Description
 Simple terminal-based text editor.

-## Needed tools for building and installation:
-- gcc,
-- gzip,
-- make.
+## Requirements:
+Linux-based OS with: gcc, make for compilation and optionally gzip to man-pages installation.
+Any terminal that supports ANSI escape codes.

 ## Compilation
 ```